European Hyperloop Week: Online

 The European Hyperloop Week hosts the largest knowledge hub of hyperloop-related research papers, and annually collects and publishes student team submissions for open-source access on their website.
 They have also organized and promoted online seminars on hyperloop-related topics.

 Organization

-European Hyperloop Week is coordinated jointly by four founding university teams: Delft Hyperloop (Netherlands), Hyperloop UPV (Spain), Swissloop (Switzerland), and HYPED (United Kingdom).
+European Hyperloop Week is coordinated jointly by four founding university teams: Delft Hyperloop (Netherlands), Hyperloop UPV (Spain), Swissloop (Switzerland), and HYPED (Scotland).
 These teams share responsibility for the event's strategic planning, governance, and execution, regardless of the host location, ensuring a truly collaborative and international approach.

 The organizational structure also includes members from other participating student teams, fostering continuity, innovation, and diversity within the volunteer-led initiative.
 While the legal foundation representing the event is based in Zurich, Switzerland—serving administrative and compliance functions—operational leadership remains distributed equally among the founding teams.

 The event is funded and supported through sponsorships, institutional partnerships, and contributions from the participating teams.